vars1ty/HybridBar/WIDGETS.md

 You may also change how all Cava widgets are displayed on the bar through these keys in `hybrid`:
 - `cava_sed`: String - The sed for Cava.
 If left empty, `s/;//g;s/0/▁/g;s/1/▂/g;s/2/▃/g;s/3/▄/g;s/4/▅/g;s/5/▆/g;s/6/▇/g;s/7/█/g;` will be used;
 - `cava_framerate`: u32 (min 60, max 360) - How fast Cava should check for audio levels and output it to `stdout` for Hybrid to then sync to the viewport;
-- `cava_bars`: u32 (min 2, max 16) - How many bars that should be rendered for each Cava widget
+- `cava_bars`: u32 (min 2, max 16) - How many bars that should be rendered for each Cava widget;
+- `cava_update_rate`: u64 (min 1, default 1) - How often (in milliseconds) Hybrid should check for back-end Cava updates, parse and then display it.

 ### Performance
 Because the implementation isn't perfect and relies on listening to a raw Cava stdout, the performance may fluctuate.